Photos by Sharrin Rees & Skyline Creative

 FOR FULL INFO, PHOTOS & BEAUTIFULLY SHOT VIDEO OF THE HOUSE

 WINNER - Alterations & Additions Category 2020 RANDWICK CITY ARCHITECTURAL & URBAN DESIGN AWARDS FOR KENZAI

 A creative, well-crafted and unpretentious home for a family living its environmental values.

 The house started life as an uninsulated, poorly ventilated secondary dwelling with awkward site conditions to repair.
-An ols swimming pool was repurposed to an underground water storage tank and useable spaces, such as a vegetable garden, were gained from a steeply terraced site.
+An old swimming pool was repurposed to an underground water storage tank and useable spaces were gained from a steeply terraced site.